-Welcome to the Spring 2018 comp for The Harvard Crimson!
+Welcome to the Fall 2018 comp for The Harvard Crimson!
 Regardless of your passion, we have ten different boards, 12 different comps, and 145 years of experience waiting for you at 14 Plympton St. The Crimson is not only the nation’s oldest continuously published daily newspaper and the only breakfast-table daily newspaper in Cambridge, Mass., but it is also the premier student organization at Harvard College, offering transformative experiences in everything from journalism to advertising to photography—the list goes on.

 Sign up to comp here, and be sure to RSVP on Facebook.